Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 scheduleTasks(5);
 ```

-Does it do what you expected?
+Did it do what you expected?
 If not, why?
 How would you fix it?
 Here goes a clue: you need the [`.bind()`](
 https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_objects/Function/bind) function.

-**14. Events and methods**
+**14. Events and methods.**

 There will be occasions when you will need to call a method from an object when something happens.
 For instance, suppose that the 'advance' method of a given object has to be called within an interval.
-Let us say, every second:
+Shall we say, every second:

 ```js
 var obj = {